 Our location along the Mississippi Rivers offers up a number of outdoor recreational activities including boating, swimming, fishing, hiking, running, biking, and quiet contemplation.
 Golf courses are nearby as well as other activities such as horseback riding and adventure experiences such as zip lining.

-The Pool was inaugurated in 1957 and built within the old free filled pool, the Joe Meisel, Jr. Pool is approximately 20 by 40 yards and can host more than 500 bathers.
+The Pool was inaugurated in 1957 and built within the old free filled pool, the Joe Meisel, Jr. Pool is approximately 20 by 40 yards.
+It is one of the last classic swimming pools in Illinois.
 Hours vary for special events, please see the Channels or Website.

 The Harbor & Flint Park named after one of the old families of Chautauqua and at one time home to a massive Inn that burned to ground shortly after it was built.
 The harbor sports covered and uncovered moorings for about 50 boats.